 I started off with some farm-fresh eggs!… our eggs from our backyard chickens!
 Look at that speckled egg!!!
 For real, if you have ever considered having chickens, I highly recommend it!
 I am absolutely in love with our hens! p.s. they have their own Instagram account –> Hobby Farm Chickens (you should follow them!)

 Combine all of the ingredients into a shallow dish that can easily fit a slice of bread.
 While I would love to say that I measure everything and can give you exact directions on how to make this…I can’t.
 This is totally just a pour and mix type recipe.

 Essentially it’s 1-2 eggs (the egg I used this morning happened to be a double yolk).
 A bit of milk (probably around a 1/2 cup), vanilla (about 1-2 tsp) and cinnamon sprinkled in, and on every piece of toast once you flip it in the skillet.

 Dip each slice of bread in the egg mixture, allow excess to drip off.
-Cook in a skillet with butter.
-Flip and cook on both sides until the inside is cooked all of the way through
+Cook in a skillet with butter over medium heat.
+Flip and cook the French toast on both sides until the inside is cooked all of the way through

 Serve with your favorite maple syrup.
 My family loves a local syrup that is made in our town.